The Totally Integrated Automation Portal (TIA Portal) forms the work environment for integrated engineering with SIMATIC STEP 7 and SIMATIC WinCC.

 Understand the interaction of TIA components

 You can deepen your theoretical knowledge with numerous practical exercises on a TIA system model.
-This consists of a SIMATIC S7 automation system, distributed I/O ET200, a Touchpanel, a drive, and a belt model.
+This consists of a SIMATIC S7 automation system, ET200 distributed I/O, Touchpanel, drive, and a belt model.

 Deeper understanding of contents through practical exercises on SIMATIC S7-1500 system model

-SIMATIC S7 knowledge corresponding to TIA-SERV2 or TIA-SYSUP and practical experience in using the knowledge
+SIMATIC S7 knowledge corresponding to TIA-PRO1 and practical experience in using the knowledge

 You can use the available online entry test to ensure that the selected course matches your area of expertise.